Ib Benoh: Selected works from 1980: Providence

+Benoh and Jack Youngerman: A Meeting of Minds

+Benoh and Jack Youngerman formed a warm and meaningful friendship that began at the Rhode Island School of Design, where Youngerman, as a visiting artist, impressed Benoh with his kindness and authenticity.
+Having spent formative years in postwar Paris, Youngerman brought a deep understanding of abstraction, European modernism, and artistic discipline—qualities that resonated with Benoh.
+Their bond quickly grew over shared meals and discussions about art, life, and culture, forming the foundation of a lasting connection.

+Their relationship became a bridge between generations of artists, deepening through mutual experiences of living in the Middle East and Europe and finding common ground in their perspectives on art and culture.
+In 1980, when Benoh was with the Betty Parsons Gallery, he moved to New York City, where he and Youngerman continued their deep conversations.
+Meeting often at Youngerman studio in The Village, they reflected on their personal histories and Youngerman’s stories of the New York School, with his insights offering both guidance and camaraderie.

+Though life eventually led them apart, Benoh always cherished their friendship, describing Youngerman as a 'wonderful human being.'
+He mourned Youngerman’s passing as the loss of someone truly special, recognizing the enduring impact of their bond on his artistic journey.

 Joining the Betty Parsons Gallery

 Upon completing his graduate studies in 1980, Benoh returned to New Canaan, spending his days at his new studio.
 Shortly after, he received a call from Lee Hall, the then-president of Rhode Island School of Design, offering an opportunity to work at the Betty Parsons Gallery in New York.
 Benoh accepted the position of Parsons’ assistant at her historic NY gallery without knowing anything about Parsons, a renowned gallerist and early promoter of abstract expressionism.
 Similarly, when Benoh began working at the gallery, Parsons wasn’t aware that Benoh was an artist.
 One morning, when Parsons was not at the gallery, Jack Tilton, the then gallery director, asked to see Benoh’s artwork that Benoh was taking to another gallery after work.
 Parsons walked in, saw the miniature paintings leaning against a desk, and exclaimed, “Marvelous, marvelous!
 Who is the artist?”
 Tilton pointed to Benoh with a smile.
-Parsons turned to Benoh in amazement and said, “And I thought you were a dancer!”
+Parsons turned to Benoh and said, “And I thought you were a dancer!”
 Parsons immediately asked Tilton to take Benoh’s work on consignment, spoke of giving Benoh a solo show in the future, and included him in the 1980 Christmas group show alongside works by such artists as Richard Tuttle, Saul Steinberg, Hedda Sterne, Toko Shinoda, Robert Yasuda, and Kenzo Okada.